FarmBot-Docs/farmbot-software/v15/docs/demo.md

 # Ready to get a bot?

-Navigate to our online shop at [farm.bot](https://farm.bot) for availablity and additional information about our latest generation FarmBot kits.
+Navigate to our online shop at [farm.bot](https://farm.bot) for availability and additional information about our latest generation FarmBot kits.

 If you have any questions or need assistance in placing an order, get in touch at [contact@farm.bot](mailto:contact@farm.bot).